SimplementeCao/dojo-game-jam-destiny/README.md

 **Full Game**

 ### Project Summary
-> Give a short summary of your game project.

 **DESTINY** is a fully on-chain turn-based RPG battle game built on **Starknet** using the **Dojo framework**.
 The game combines classic strategic RPG mechanics with blockchain capabilities, offering a decentralized gaming experience where all actions are recorded on-chain.